bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 - Improvement: Modified consent text filter to include the policy URL as a variable.
 - Improvement: Added filter for when getting the policy URL.
 - Improvement: Switched from an `<a>` tag for the acceptance button, to a more proper `button`.
-- Improvement: Added filter to edit the capbility required for editing the Policy URL in the customizer.
-Defaults to `edit_theme_options`.
+- Improvement: Added filters for controlling who may edit the settings in the customizer.
 - Bug: Fixed a bug where the consent block could add to the DOM multiple times.

 **Version 1.1.4**